MBCX/firefox-theme/README.md

 <br> <br>

 Intended for hours and hours of work.
 Try this theme yourself, and you'll never want to go back to other themes (at least I don't.)
+And no, I won't be uploading the theme to their prespectives stores, 'cause I'm too lazy for that.

 <h2 align="center">
     Demo Images (VSCode)